dcit202Andriod/Group-9-ProjectX/README.md

 # ProjectX

 # UG Voting App
-This is a voting app that allows users to vote for various leadership position of the Student Representative Council (SRC) of University of Ghana.The app is written in Java using Android Studio.
+This is a voting app that allows users to vote for various leadership positions of the Student Representative Council (SRC) of the University of Ghana.
+The app is written in Java using Android Studio.

 **Authors**
 •	Eddy Guebre  10940005